Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 TechniqueVase carpet, silk-wool foundation

-Leonardo da Vinci Codex Leicester manuscript page, mirror script right-to-left handwriting, engineering sketches and structural diagrams, c.1506–1510
+Leonardo da Vinci Codex Leicester manuscript page — mirror script, engineering sketches, c.1506–1510

 No. 04